 - 4 lemon wedges optional

 - Cook bacon in a large skillet over medium-high heat until crisp.
-Remove bacon from pan reserving 1 tablespoon drippings in pan; coarsely chop bacon, and set aside.
+Remove bacon from pan reserving 1 Tbsp drippings in pan; coarsely chop bacon, and set aside.
 Increase heat to high.

 - Pat scallops dry with paper towels.
-Sprinkle scallops evenly with ⅛ teaspoon salt and ⅛ teaspoon pepper.
-Add scallops to drippings in pan; cook 2 ½ minutes on each side until done.
+Sprinkle scallops evenly with 1/8 tsp salt and 1/8 tsp pepper.
+Add scallops to drippings in pan; cook 2 1/2 minutes on each side until done.
 Transfer to a plate; keep warm.
 Reduce heat to medium-high.

 - Add onion and garlic to pan; saute 3 minutes, stirring frequently.
 Add half of spinach; cook one minute.
 Add remaining half of spinach; cook 2 minutes or just until wilted, stirring frequently.